calmm-js/partial.lenses/README.md

 references to other optics and possibly construct a recursive optic.

-Note that when using `L.lazy` to construct a recursive optic, it will only work in a meaningful way when the recursive uses are at nested positions meaning that the recursive use is precomposed with some other optic.
+Note that when using `L.lazy` to construct a recursive optic, it will only work in a meaningful way when the recursive uses are either [precomposed](L-compose) or [presequenced](L-seq) with some other optic in a way that neither causes immediate nor unconditional recursion.

 For example, here is a traversal that targets all the primitive elements in a data structure of nested arrays and objects: